Introduction to One Flew Over the Cuckoo’s Nest

 - Epigraph: The following sentence is an example of an epigraph used at the beginning,

 i. . . . one flew east, one flew west,

 One flew over the cuckoo’s nest. (—Children’s folk rhyme)

-- Irony: The novel shows examples of irony such as;
+- Irony: The novel shows examples of irony in the following sentence,

 i.
 But I remembered one thing: it wasn’t me that started acting deaf; it was people

 that first started acting like I was too dumb to hear or see or say anything at all.
 (Part -3)

 These sentences show the irony that the people have considered him dumb after which he also assumes the same role and poses as if he is deaf, too.

 - Litotes: The following sentence is a good example of litotes,

 i.
 They don’t bother not talking out loud about their hate secrets when I’m nearby because they think I’m deaf and dumb.
 (Part -1)